CarlosAlegreUr/CallOrderControl-SmartContract-DesignPattern/README.md

 <hr/>

+## 🙀 A PROBLEM THAT SOLVES 🙀

+Imagine you have a blockchain-based game where players can possess collectible items in the form of NFTs or any ERC token standard.

+Now, imagine implementing a random loot box opening system using contracts like VRF from ChainLink.
+For each loot box, someone needs to call the VRF functions in your contract to generate a random result and then check the emitted events to retrieve the values.

+However, if you allow anyone to call these functions in any order and any number of times, there is a risk of an attacker spending money to disrupt your system.
+They could call the function multiple times, making it more expensive to filter the contract events.
+Alternatively, if you restrict the VRF calls only to your team's addresses, the entire cost of opening loot boxes will fall on your business.

+To reduce the cost of implementing a loot box system in your blockchain-integrated game, you can shift the burden of calling the VRF functions to the client in a controlled manner using the CallOrderControl contract.
+This way, your business only needs to call one function to grant permissions to the clients, which should be cheaper (although I haven't checked it yet 😅).
+Even if it results on not being much cheaper you still get the benefit of improved security and control.

+With this approach, you will have the ability to determine who can call which VRF function, how many times, and even in what order.

+Combining this with the  [InputControl](https://www.npmjs.com/package/input-control-contract) package, you can implement a more affordable and secure method for creating a game with NFT improvements.
+Both the client and business can ensure that no one can modify NFT values without permission.

 ## 🤖 General usecase explanation 🤖

 CallOrderControl can be used to control that functions are only called by an address in a previously allowed order